History and exam

 Suggests denture stomatitis and possible candidiasis.[2][13]

-Suggests Candida albicans as the etiology.[2]
+Suggests Candida albicans as the aetiology.[2]

 Other diagnostic factors